-- Older than Television: In the 1932 comedy The Greeks Had a Word for Them a character leaves a will (complete with The Tape Knew You Would Say That) recorded on a phonograph record.
+- Older Than Television: In the 1932 comedy The Greeks Had a Word for Them, a character leaves a will (complete with The Tape Knew You Would Say That) recorded on a phonograph record.

-- The Ultimate Gift revolves a very elaborate version of this.
+- The Ultimate Gift revolves around a very elaborate version of this.
 Red Stevens seems to have prepared a video response to every possible action that Jason might take, creating the apparent contradiction of a very proactive and dynamic Posthumous Character.

 - One of the few bright spots in Deep Blue Sea features the station's cook making a tape for rescue crews to find in case he doesn't survive.
 After a somber introduction explaining that, he immediately brightens up and starts giving his recipe for the perfect omelette.